 - Set up timetables for posts – instead of selecting a date and time for each post.

-Basically, you and your team can set up multiple approval workflows with multiple people, which are as follows:
+In Planable, you can set up multiple approval workflows with multiple people, which are as follows:

 - Multi-level.
 Assign stakeholders to multiple approval layers.
 When a stakeholder approves a piece of content, it gets pushed forward in the approval workflow.
 Sorry, I was out of ice cream jokes.